Category Archives: Swedish authors

 It’s been called a sports novel and also a crime novel.
 Neither descriptions do justice to this book.
 Yes it dwells a lot on ice hockey which is the all-consuming passion of the inhabitants of the small community of Beartown.
 And yes a crime does take place.
 But Backman’s focus is more on the effects of the crime on the people living in this community than on the crime itself.

-Beartown has seen better days.
+The community of Beartown has seen better days.
 Every year more jobs disappear.
 Every year the forest swallows up another abandoned house so the whole place looks as “nature and man were fighting a tug-of-war for space.”

 But its local inhabitants believe a new future is just around the corner.
 All that needs to happen is for their talented junior ice hockey team to win the national championship.
 Success will be the catalyst for new investment in the town, starting with a new ice hockey stadium and academy to replace the rusting rink built forty years earlier.